 The University was awarded £5.3m from the Dementias Platform UK (DPUK) initiative via the Medical Research Council to buy and install the North West’s first PET-MR scanner which is being used for primarily dementia-based research.

-The scanner is located in a dedicated suite on the ground floor of St Mary’s Hospital, in Manchester University NHS Foundation Trust and is one of only seven in the UK.
+The scanner is located in a dedicated suite on the ground floor of St Mary’s Hospital, in Manchester University NHS Foundation Trust and is one of only eight in the UK.

 The suite has three treatment rooms, two of which have bedhead services, a research office, consulting room and a fully-equipped dispensing room for the drawing up of radiotracers, with grade A laminar air flow cabinets.